Linda Rabbitt: Affiliations

-From 1993-2001, and since 2018, Rabbitt has served on the board of directors of The Economic Club of Washington, D.C., a nonprofit organization of local business leaders.
+From 1993 to 2001, and since 2018, Rabbitt has served on the board of directors of The Economic Club of Washington, D.C., a nonprofit organization of local business leaders.
 She is the longest-serving director in the club's history, and in 2022, she received the inaugural Arne M. Sorenson Excellence in Leadership Award.

 Rabbitt served on the board of Willis Towers Watson when the company was Towers Watson, and, before that, Watson Wyatt.

 In 2009, Rabbitt joined the board of the Federal Reserve Bank of Richmond.
-From 2010-2012, she served as deputy chair.
-From 2013-2014, she served as chair.
+From 2010 to 2012, she served as deputy chair.
+From 2013 to 2014, she served as chair.

 As of 2024, Rabbitt serves as a trustee emeritus of the George Washington University and on the board of directors of Children's National Medical Center.

 Rabbitt has also been active in local business organizations.
 She's served on the boards of what, according to The Washington Post, are "generally regarded as the area's two most influential business groups": the Federal City Council and the Greater Washington Board of Trade.
-She chaired the Council from 2010-2012 and the Trade Board in 2002.
+She chaired the council from 2010 to 2012 and the Trade Board in 2002.

 She is a past president of the Washington chapters of Commercial Real Estate Women and the International Women's Forum.